eclipse/jifa/site/docs/guide/configuration.md

 Default：Read from the environment variable `MYSQL_PASSWORD`, and `jifa` is used if it's not set.

-## scheduling-strategy

-The scheduling strategy.

-Type: Enum

-- `STATIC`
-- `ELASTIC`

-Default: null

 ## storage-pvc-name

-The name of PersistentVolumeClaim used in an elastic cluster.
+The name of PersistentVolumeClaim used in the cluster.

 Type: String